cole21771/MSOESuperMileageApp/README.md

 Nice to have

 - [ ] Pull down to refresh server status.
-- [ ] When you hold down on a server, it should open a dialog box showing the IP of the server
+- [ ] When you hold down on a server, it should open the edit server modal
 - [ ] Information in the dedicated config can be collapsed/expanded
 - [ ] Sliding animations
+- [ ] (Do this last) Send random data from app.
+Will probably be a separate activity from normal "Main Activity"

 Some day